CarlKCarlK/rustconf24.handson/rsb_no_std1.md

 cargo check --target thumbv7m-none-eabi
 ```

-We see many errors related to our dependencies.
+We see errors related to our dependencies.

 To fix these, first, see what dependencies you are using and which of
 their cargo features you are using.